New mexico possession 2026

 Contact us

-Upload your [KEY] to DocHub (once you’ve set up an account for this).
+Upload your new mexico possession to DocHub (once you’ve set up an account for this).
 If you need to complete fields in it, use appropriate tools from the top pane.
 For instance, add Signature Fields, assign each to a particular person, and click on Sign → Request signatures from others.
 Change your message for your recipients and click Send Request.
 You can also send your paperwork by fax or as a Signing link instead of using email (you’ll find these options by navigating to the Menu → Send)

 In New Mexico, possession of any amount of drugs other than marijuana, including trace amounts detected in paraphernalia, carries a 4th degree felony penalty that can result in a prison sentence.